 f.
 The owner conducts an IRC 1031 tax-deferred exchange.

 No taxable gain applies when there is a loss on the sale rather than a gain.
 No taxable gain may also involve transfers of property incident to a divorce, as a gift, or as an inheritance.

 Section 1031 of the Internal Revenue Code (IRC) provides for the deferment of capital gains taxes realized on the sale of investment real estate when it is exchanged for other investment real estate.
 Under IRC section 1031, if you sell investment real estate and buy more expensive investment real estate within a prescribed time frame, you can defer capital gains taxes on the property you are selling.
-The Stott Team has a Special Report that discusses IRC section 1031 exchanges in considerable detail.
+Stott Real Estate, Inc. has a Special Report that discusses IRC section 1031 exchanges in considerable detail.

 HARPTA has the buyer responsible for paying the withholding if appropriate documentation is not provided by the seller.
 Therefore, escrow will automatically withhold 5% of the sales price unless the seller can document that no such withholding is required.